 - open research means acting in a manner which considers public value for money and transparency.

-For the new UKRI Open Access Policy and existing research councils policy, see making your research publications open access.
+For the new UKRI open access policy, existing research councils policy on open access and supporting guidance, see making your research publications open access.

-For the UKRI and research council research data policies, see making your research data open.
+For the UKRI and research council research data policies and supporting guidance, see making your research data open.